scottgoering/HeaterMeter-wiki/Configuration-WebUI-Documentation.md

 * **min** - Minimum blower speed.
 If the desired speed is below this, the output will be pulsed between OFF and MIN proportional to the desired speed over a 10 second period.
 * **max** - Maximum blower speed.
 The PID output is scaled between 0 and MAX.
 For example, if the PID output is 100% and the MAX is set to 50, the blower output is 50%.
 The scaling is computed before comparing with MIN.
 That is, 10% MIN is always 10% blower speed and not affected by changing MAX.
+* **startup max** (v12+) - The time between changing the temperature and the first time the temperature is reached, HeaterMeter is in "startup mode".
+Startup max is the maximum blower speed until the first time the temperature is reached, which allows for accelerated startup by providing more air to the pit.
 * **Invert output** - Set the blower to be 100% output at 0% PID output and vice-versa.
 Use if using the HeaterMeter in a cooling mode rather than a heating mode.
 * **On at max only** - Only use the blower when PID output is 100% (at which point the blower output will be set to MAX).